alder-tree/BrokenWisdoms/2-Opposing-views.md

 **PSYCHIATRIST 3:** "Benzos can be safely taken for years.
 You need to take them.
 I want to increase the dose.
 Did you pull your hair out yourself?"

 > ``I told Psychiatrist 3 my symptoms.
 He was cold, authoritative, and disbelieving.
-He didn't believe me or show even the slightest emotion of warmth.
-If he cared about me in the slightest, he did everything possible to show otherwise.
 He only believed the benzos were needed.
-He left no room for argument.
-He argued down my arguments, argued that benzos could be safely taken for years.
+He argued that benzos could be safely taken for years.
 At no point would he specify a tapering schedule, and I was begging him.``
 >
-> ``He asked about my hair loss.
+> ``He asked about my hair loss, whether I had pulled the hair out myself.
 He wouldn't believe me the first couple times I answered.
-He interrogated, rather repeatedly, disbelieving and unconvinced, whether I had pulled the hair out myself.
-Not only didn't I pull it out myself, but the medical system, the looney system that did, was now making me answer, repeatedly, for whether I was responsible for the literal-crimes they committed.``
+Not only didn't I pull it out myself, but the medical system, the looney system that did, was now making me answer, repeatedly, for whether I was responsible for the literal-crime they committed.``
 >
-> ``I begged him to taper, and he thought if I was having all those negative symptoms, that the dose must've been too low.
-He wanted to increase the dose, as if that would reduce my brain's increasing system-wide downregulation of GABA, rather than worsen its effort to fight the dysregulation.
+> ``I kept begging him to taper in later sessions, and he thought if I was having all those negative symptoms, that we should increase the dose.
 Psychiatrist 3 wanted to increase the dose, as if not realizing that that would start a perpetual race against the brain's downregulation mechanisms.``

 I argued against the benzos with all 3 psychiatrists.

 With Psychiatrists 1 and 2, I only took them due to the threat of court order.

-With Psychiatrist 3, I only took them due to (a) his recommendation and instruction, (b) the guilt about the earlier hospitalization, and me questioning even the most basic logic and instincts I perceived, while noticably, adding extremely to the self-doubt, my brain was running slower than others due to the drug, thinking I really was sick in the way these doctors understood, (c) the mental impairment induced by the drug, and (d) insecurity about tapering off by myself, amid the severe physiological dependence.
+With Psychiatrist 3, I only took them due to (a) his recommendation and instruction, (b) the guilt about the earlier hospitalization, and me questioning even the most basic logic and instincts I perceived, while noticeably, adding extremely to the self-doubt, my brain was running slower than others due to the drug, thinking I really was sick in the way these doctors understood, (c) the mental impairment induced by the drug, and (d) insecurity about tapering off by myself, amid the severe physiological dependence.

 Furthermore, they were treating a misdiagnosis, "catatonia" — that's what the benzos were prescribed for — that I never went through.
 I couldn't explain that to them because (a) I didn't know the definition of "catatonia" yet, and (b) the trauma of what I went through was too recent to summarize.
 > ``In RGH, they were prescribed due to that false diagnosis of "catatonia."
 The University of Rochester's Strong Hospital wanted to prevent a recurrence — that is, "preventatively" — threatened a court order if I didn't take them, and 3 psychiatrists changed, contradicted, and perpetually extended each other's scheduling for the taper.``